Degree Requirements for the Doctor of Philosophy

-Among the courses needed for completion of the Ph.D. degree, six are required.
-The required courses are:
+Among the 54 credits (classes plus independent research) needed for completion of the Ph.D. degree, there are eight required courses:

-- An additional graduate research methods class (for example, in field research, advanced quantitative techniques, historiographic research).
+- An additional graduate research methods class (for example, in field research, feminist methodology, advanced quantitative techniques, workshop in historical sociology).

 The Ph.D.
 Comprehensive Exam has three components: two examinations in specialty areas of the student's choice, and an oral defense of the dissertation proposal.
 These area examinations test advanced knowledge in the student's chosen specialties.
 One or both of the area examinations may assume the form of a paper of publishable quality to be submitted to a sociology journal.